KC Copters to Offer Pilot Training at Max B. Swisher Skyhaven Airport

 “We looked at ways we could improve our programs, and we knew we wanted to add rotary training opportunities,” Monetti said.
 “Our program shares the same core values of integrity, excellence and safety with KC Copters.”

 KC Copters was founded by Rowlands, a veteran helicopter pilot and reporter for KMBC-TV in Kansas City.
 Applying what he has learned in his 20,000-plus hours of incident-free flight, Rowlands has crafted a flying and learning environment that emphasizes risk management and enhanced safety margins under the acronym of "S.M.A.R.T" flying, which stands for "Scenario-Based Management of Airborne Risk Training.

-For more information about our helicopter training, please contact Fred Schieszer, Aviation Academic Coordinator, at (660) 543-4975.
+For more information about our helicopter training, please contact Fred Schieszer, Undergraduate Program Coordinator, at (660) 543-4975.